-For example, if you’re looking to buy a 12-piece set of non-stick cookware, T-fal has several options under $200, including this one.
+For example, if you’re looking to buy a complete set of non-stick cookware, T-fal has several options under $200, including this one.
 For similar sets, most Calphalon collections cost several hundred more.
-Select by Calphalon is Calphalon’s lowest cost option, but even that is typically more expensive (check price) than T-fal.
+Select by Calphalon is Calphalon’s lowest cost option, but even that is typically more expensive than T-fal.

 If the price of Calphalon is too steep, T-fal is a much more economical option.
-If you decide to buy T-fal, I highly recommend buying their Ultimate Hard Anodized Titanium in the non-stick category and the Ultimate Copper Bottom or Tri-Ply Multiclad in the stainless steel category.
-These collections are built with similar materials and construction as Calphalon but at a much cheaper price.
+If you decide to buy T-fal, I highly recommend purchasing their Ultimate Hard Anodized Titanium in the non-stick category and the Ultimate Copper Bottom or Tri-Ply Multiclad in the stainless steel category.
+These collections are built with similar materials and construction as Calphalon but at a much lower price.

 You can check out T-fal and Calphalon cookware for yourself at your local kitchen supply store, but I’ve typically found the best deals on Amazon (link to T-fal cookware, link to Calphalon cookware) so I recommend taking a look there first.